danielelozzi/SPEED/README.md

 # SPEED
-SPEED: A GUI-Software for Processing Neon Eye Trackers Data

-This software called SPEED (LabScoc Processing and Extraction of Eye tracking Data) is presented for processing data acquired by Pupil Lab Neon (Pupil Labs, Berlin,Germany).
+SPEED: A GUI-Software for Processing Neon Eye Trackers Data This software called SPEED (LabScoc Processing and Extraction of Eye tracking Data) is presented for processing data acquired by Pupil Lab Neon (Pupil Labs, Berlin,Germany).
 The software is written in Python which helps researchers with the feature extraction step.

 It is developed by the members and collaborators of the LabSCoC - Laboratorio di Scienze Cognitive e del Comportamento (Cognitive and Behavioural Science Lab) - at University of L'Aquila (https://labscoc.wordpress.com/)

-Authors:

-Daniele Lozzi, Ilaria Di Pompeo, Martina Marcaccio, Matias Ademaj, Simone Migliore, Giuseppe Curcio.
+Authors: Daniele Lozzi, Ilaria Di Pompeo, Martina Marcaccio, Matias Ademaj, Simone Migliore, Giuseppe Curcio.

 Load in the same folder named "eyetracking_files" all files downloaded from Pupil Cloud and rename the internal video as "internal.mp4" and the video from external camera as "external.mp4"

+The gaze not enriched file in the analysis file folder must also be included called "gaze_not_enr.csv"

 The script is called SPEED_0_1_gui.py and requires python 3.

+An example of the data is attached to the code.
+The video of the internal camera is blurred to hide the biometric data.

+# Eyetracker analysis with adapted version of SPEED and PsychoPy

+The psychopy *.py files needs to be loaded after the installation of the following libraries on Python ver > 3:
+- nest_asyncio
+- pupil_labs.realtime_api

+then the neon pupil lab eyetracker must be connected via hotspot or ethernet connection using a usb hub.

+Analyses must be performed with the SPEED script moficated to interface with PsychoPy data "script_preprocessing_output.py".